gvwilson/sensibleadventures/cloudherd/cloudherd.md

 all right?"

 The *tralpa* drew himself up.
 "That is *unacceptable*!" he spat.
-"These men are traitors!
+"These men have taken arms against His Majesty!
 You!"
 He jabbed a finger at Grappa Gas.
 "I hereby appoint you acting reeve.
 Arrest these men and then arrest *her*!"
 He swivelled his arm to point accusingly at Indy.

 Grappa Gas had been stroking Big Blue's flank, mind-speaking to the old bull to calm him after their turbulent flight.
 He looked from the indignant *tralpa* to